-The global targeted DNA/RNA sequencing market size was estimated at USD 4.15 billion in 2016.Whole genome & exome sequencing (WGS/WES) offer information on entire sequence, but it is time-consuming as the data generated through this approach is complicated and research-intensive requiring higher capital as well.
+The global targeted DNA RNA sequencing market size to be valued at USD 15.9 billion by 2025 and is expected to grow at a compound annual growth rate (CAGR) of 16.3% during the forecast period.
+Whole-genome & exome sequencing (WGS/WES) offer information on the entire sequence, but it is time-consuming as the data generated through this approach is complicated and research-intensive requiring higher capital as well.
 Taking these facts into consideration, research entities have begun investing in targeted approaches as this technology is a highly flexible and economical alternative to genome/exome-based methods.

 Numerous studies are being carried out to demonstrate the remarkable reduction in cost per sample by sequencing the relevant regions of the genome, which are informative.
 As a result, targeted methods have begun to supplant other WGS/WES methods in biomedical research.
 Furthermore, technological advancements are being made in enrichment protocols to standardize and simplify the seq-processes, which drives the market.
 These advancements have enabled faster analysis as they reduce presequencing time.